-- Marine and coastal birds could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
-Routine vessel traffic has limited potential to disturb birds and could temporarily move them a short distance to another location (p.
-84).
-Several species of birds, such as the spectacled and Steller's eiders, could also be subject to vessel collisions during this time because they fly low and fast over the ocean and often do not or cannot react in time to avoid vessels (p.
-85).
+Marine and coastal birds could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
+Routine vessel traffic has limited potential to disturb birds and could temporarily move them a short distance to another location (USDOI, BOEM, Alaska OCS Region, 2011-c, p.
+84; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+108).
+Several species of birds, such as the spectacled and Steller's eiders, could also be subject to vessel collisions during this time because they fly low and fast over the ocean and often do not or cannot react in time to avoid vessels (USDOI, BOEM, Alaska OCS Region, 2011-c, p.
+85; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+108).
 These effects would be localized and temporary.
-Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect. - Fish could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
-Fish could also be indirectly affected by water quality degradation (pp. 89-108).
+Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect.

+Fish could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
+Fish could also be indirectly affected by water quality degradation (USDOI, BOEM, Alaska OCS Region, 2011-c, pp. 89-108; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+100).
 These effects would be localized and temporary.
-Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect. - Marine mammals could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
-Vessel noise may contribute to an incremental increase in communication masking and limited behavioral disturbance related to noise exposure (pp. 90-91, 96-97, 99, and 101).
+Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect (USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+100).

+Marine mammals could be adversely impacted from vessel and aircraft noise during any increased operational time or from use of additional vessels.
+Vessel noise may contribute to an incremental increase in communication masking and limited behavioral disturbance related to noise exposure (USDOI, BOEM, Alaska OCS Region, 2011-c, pp. 90-91, 96-97, 99, and 101; USDOI, BOEM, Alaska OCS Region, 2015-b, pp. 115 and 116).
 Some species of marine mammals could also be subject to vessel collisions during this time.
-Additionally, marine mammals could be indirectly affected by water quality degradation and impacts to prey species (pp. 89-108).
+Additionally, marine mammals could be indirectly affected by water quality degradation and impacts to prey species (USDOI, BOEM, Alaska OCS Region, 2011-c, pp. 89-108; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+116).
 These effects would be localized and temporary.
-Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect. - Increased use of vessels or use of additional vessels on the OCS caused by §§ 250.402(c) and 250.447 of the PAA would increase the risk of accidental discharges (from collisions, allisions, vessel groundings, equipment failures, etc.).
-According to the United States Coast Guard (USCG), the majority of the oil spills in U.S. waters between 1969 and 2011 involved discharges between one and one hundred gallons (USCG, 2012).
+Based on these factors and the short duration of the potential increased operational time, these activities would have a minor effect.

+Increased use of vessels or use of additional vessels on the OCS caused by Section 250.720(c) would increase the risk of accidental discharges (from collisions, allisions, vessel groundings, equipment failures, etc.).
+According to the United States Coast Guard (USCG), the majority of the oil spills in U.S. waters between 1969 and 2011 involved discharges between one and 100 gallons (USCG, 2012).
 Given this statistic and the short duration of any increased operational time, the possibility of a large or catastrophic oil spill from such accidents is unlikely.
-A small spill, which would be localized and temporary, would have minor effects on the marine environment. - These provisions may prolong the timeframe needed to drill and subsequently complete a well; thus, a well that could typically be drilled in one season may potentially require two seasons to complete.
+A small spill, which would be localized and temporary, would have minor effects on the marine environment.

+These provisions could prolong the timeframe needed to drill and subsequently complete a well; thus, a well that could typically be drilled in one season could potentially require two seasons to complete.
 Whenever a well is re-entered or operations are interrupted, the likelihood of a well integrity event that could lead to an accidental release is increased.

-Additive Adverse Effects: Cumulative Effects
+Reducing the Likelihood of an Oil Spill Occurring: Cumulative Effects